 Certified Therapy Dog, Theodore Tater Tott III (a.k.a.
 Teddy Tater) is my co-therapist in all the work I do.
 Animal assisted therapy has been shown to release oxytocin (a happy brain chemical), regulate the nervous system, increase social connection, rebuild trust, and so much more.

 Individual Therapy, Adolescent/Teen Therapy

 I have a labradoodle who is currently in training with me as a Therapy dog.
 We are working towards certification and he is with me about 3 days/week.
 If you like dogs, you'll Love Rocky!

-Animals bring a whole new dynamic to therapy.
+Horses, dogs, and small critters bring a whole new dynamic to therapy and while I work with each species of animal I see the unique strengths that each hold.
 Working with animals within a therapeutic setting can provide insight to some of our most deeply held beliefs.
 Working with animals is very experiential and interactive in nature.
-I work with dogs, horses, and guinea pigs in animal-assisted therapy.

 I have a certification in animal-assisted therapy and a range of animals to work with: dogs, horses, pigs, and goats!